tunbridgep/freshrss-invidious/README.md

+# Updated 2022

+This fork has been updated from the original version and enhanced with new features, including:
+- Replaced [indivio.us](indivio.us) with [yewtu.be](yewtu.be) as the default instance, because [invidio.us](invidio.us) is defunct
+- Added embeds for invidious videos when the feed is directly from an invidious instance, rather than youtube
+- Added a "Watch on Youtube" link to allow watching videos on YouTube in cases where invidious doesn't work properly or is slow (optional, enable in settings)
+- Base URL is no longer required in settings.
+You can now use a full invidious instance URL
+- Major rewrite and simplification of codebase

+The original readme is preserved below, with only minor changes.

+---

 # FreshRSS - Invidious videos extension

 This FreshRSS extension allows you to directly watch YouTube videos displayed by [your favorite Invidious instance](https://github.com/omarroth/invidious) from within subscribed channel feeds.